-It’s 11:45am on a warm Tuesday afternoon, I’ve got a cup of coffee on my left and 2 split screen computer screens on my right.
+It’s 11:45 am on a warm Tuesday afternoon, like a truly modern man I’ve got a cup of coffee on my left and 2 split screen computer screens on my right.
 An afternoon baseball game is on in the background and I’m furiously typing away trying to complete a business quote for a client.
 It’s been a busy morning at the home as I’ve fixed the headlight on my wife’s car, studied for a couple hours and vacuumed the living room.
 Glancing at the time I realize it’ll be my Jill’s (my wife) lunch break soon so I slowly rise out of my office chair to prepare a delicious salad for us to enjoy together.

 Sounds over the top and ridiculous right?!
 More in line with a typical home in the 1950s?
 Well, I would never have admitted that at the time, but let me tell you this was exactly what I expected when my wife and I first got married!